ELENA-LANG/elena-lang/doc/readme.txt

 * ELENA Project Source code
 ****************************************************************************

-The project source code is compiled with Visual Studio 2019
+The project source code is compiled with Visual Studio 2017

-The project files could be found at https://github.com/ELENA-LANG/elena-lang
+The project files could be found in <app root>\elenasrc2 folder.